nmtc-run/nmtc-run.github.io/pages/volunteer.md

 Time commitments vary and many important tasks are appropriate for all ages.
 That makes volunteering a great way to introduce friends and family to the world of trail running.
 We promise you will have an absolute blast supporting racers, meeting new people, and giving back to the trail running community.
 That's a guarantee—or your money back!

-# Curnow Marathon & Voyageur 50
+# Curnow Marathon &amp; Voyageur 50

 Curnow and Voyageur are in need of volunteers.
 Sign up today!